K-kibet/K-kibet/README.md

 - 💞️ I’m looking forward to collaborating and landing my first job.
 - I'm currently working on ML project
 - I'm currently learning graphql
-- 📫 Reach to me using this link https://k-kibet.github.io
+- 📫 Reach to me using this link https://k-kibet.github.io or https://kibet-portfolio.onrender.com/
 - ⚙️ I am skilled in: javascript, reactJS, HTML5, CSS3, jQuery, Bootstrap, NodeJS and Linux, Kotlin, java & android app development, pwa and more...

 ### Connect with me: